seananderson/metafolio/inst/ms/ms.md

 model could be used to consider the Moran or environmental-filter concept [@schindler2008; @rogers2008] where populations experience increasingly different environmental forces at further distances.
-Fourth, a model could consider the contribution of contemporary evolution [@stockwell2003]. *JWM:
+Fourth, a model could consider the contribution of contemporary evolution [@stockwell2003;
-Perhaps better ref: Reed et al. 2011.
-Time to Evolve?
-PLoS ONE 6: e20380.*
+@reed2011].
 These rapid adaptations to changes in the environment could strongly affect portfolio performance and emphasize the importance of maintaining genetic diversity.
 Finally, our model could be conditioned on a system of interest --- a particular river basin for example --- and the metapopulation portfolio could be optimized across conservation and restoration options as part of a formal decision analysis.

 Our results suggest three broad research priorities.
 First, our work highlights the importance of research that identifies response diversity [e.g.